flex-storefront/flex-docs/src/content/docs/storefront/Features/cms.md

 The core of the feature relies on the concept of [Dynamic Zone](https://docs.strapi.io/dev-docs/api/entity-service/components-dynamic-zones) in Strapi.
 A dynamic zone is made of instances of pre-defined components in Strapi.

-The Flex app accelerator contains the UI counter-part for each of these components, allowing administrators to quickly and easily declare app content that will be shown in the app.
+Flex Storefront contains the Flex UI counterpart for each of these components, allowing administrators to quickly and easily declare app content that will be shown in the app.

 ## Prerequisites
 - Basic understanding of Flutter development.